okta/okta-auth-js/README.md

 ## Node JS and React Native Usage

-You can use this library on server side in your Node application or mobile client side in React Native environment as an Authentication SDK.
-It can only be used in this way for communicating with the [Authentication API](https://developer.okta.com/docs/api/resources/authn), **not** to implement an OIDC flow.
+You can use this library on the server side in your Node application or mobile client side in React Native environment.
+Some methods are only available in a web browser environment.
+These methods are marked in the README with this note:

+> :link: web browser only <br>

 To include this library in your project, you can follow the instructions in the [Getting started](#getting-started) section.